Leonard Barden: Chess columns

-As of October 2019, his weekly columns have been published in The Guardian for 63 years and in The Financial Times for 44 years.
+Barden is a record-holding chess columnist, both for a weekly column and a daily column.

+He was hired by The Manchester Guardian in 1955 to replace Julius du Mont.
+His weekly column has been published in The Guardian since September 1955 (for 69 years and 3 months as of December 2024) and in the Financial Times since March 1974 (for 50 years and 7 months as of December 2024).
 A typical Barden column not only contains a readable tournament report, but is geared toward promoting the game.

-His London Evening Standard column began in June 1956, and was published daily, firstly in print and subsequently online, until January 31, 2020.
+His daily column was published, firstly in print and subsequently online, in the London Evening Standard column from June 1956 until January 31, 2020.
 It is by far the world's longest running daily chess column by the same author, the previous record having been set by George Koltanowski in the San Francisco Chronicle: 51 years, 9 months, and 18 days, including posthumous articles.
 Barden's column ran for 63 years, 7 months and 27 days, which exceeds the world record of 45 years and 240 days (as of 28 February 2019) that Guinness World Records recognizes for Lam Shan Muk of Hong Kong, a daily commentator for the Hong Kong Economic Journal.

+In 2024, FIDE, the world chess federation, gave Barden a "FIDE 100 Award" for "Best Journalist".

 Books

-Barden has written the following books.
+Barden has written the following books: